 Where: S1 to Schlachtensee

 Tip 10: Müggelsee – the biggest lake in Berlin

 The Wannsee of East Berlin - that is Lake Müggelsee, which is also Berlin's largest lake.
 Here you can feel sand between your toes, play beach volleyball and eat delicious fries.
 The lido is also great for families with children, as there is a playground and a huge shallow water zone - which is of course also great for water games.
 Lake Müggelsee is also popular with surfers and sailors.

 Where: S3 to Friedrichshagen, then Tram 61 to Strandbad Müggelsee

-Tip 11: Plötzensee - the hidden one
+Tip 11: Plötzensee - the hidden swimming lake in Berlin

 As you relax in the water surrounded by trees, it's hard to imagine that you're actually in the middle of Germany's largest city and had pedalled past factories and the Westhafen port on your way here.
 The lido at Plötzensee imbues 1920s chic, like a smaller version of the beach at Wannsee, a bit of the countryside right in the middle of the city.
 In addition to a small beach there are also extensive lawns.

 Where: U9 to Westhafen, S 42 to Beusselstraße.
 Best reached by bicycle